Suillus tomentosus: Description

-The mushroom may be edible to some while others may find its taste acidic even after cooking.
-The species has been known to cause gastric upset in some people.
-The author David Arora said the species tastes the same as Suillus fuscotomentosus.
-Arora also said that on a blandness scale, this mushroom ranks at the bottom.
-Arora reports that one collector stated the mushroom smells and tastes like Tootsie Rolls when dried.
-The species have also been said to smell like almonds.
-When they look for this species, consumers are advised to be careful to distinguish it from other species that stain blue but are poisonous.

 Similar species

 Similar species include S. fuscotomentosus, S. reticulatus, S. variegatus, and Boletus subtomentosus.

-Habitat
+Distribution and habitat

 The species is commonly found in the Rocky Mountains of Idaho and the Pacific Northwest.
 It is less common in the lake states.
-The species fruits in the summer in the Rocky Mountains.
-Also, the species fruits in autumn along the Pacific coast and in the lake states.
+The species fruits in the summer in the Rockies and in autumn along the Pacific coast and in the lake states.
 The species is by itself or scattered in mixed forests.
 The species can commonly be found under lodgepole pines or other two-needle pines.
 It is rarely found under jack pines.

 Suillus tomentosus forms tuberculate ectomycorrhizae (mycorrhizae that are nodular) with lodgepole pine (Pinus contorta var. latifolia).
 Recent work has shown that acetylene is reduced by the nodules which means that nitrogen is being fixed by bacteria within the nodules.
 This system is functionally similar to the root nodules in legumes like clover.
 Lodgepole pine can be found growing on gravel pits or other extremely nitrogen deficient soils.
 Lodgepole pine with its S. tomentosus symbiont is one of the most common pioneer species in northern forests.
 It colonizes highly disturbed soils and creates an environment suitable for other species to colonize.